VPAC/superlinux/supercomputingwithlinux.md

 `ls -lart` : "List" with long format, including file permissions (l), include hidden files ('a', for all), sorted by reverse  order ('r'), by modification time ('t').

 Linux commands come with `man` (manual) pages, which provide a terse description of the meaning and options available to a command.
 To view the appropriate man page simply enter the word man followed by the command.
 Specific sections of a man page can also be invoked.
 A more verbose alternative to man with a simple hypertext system is info.

+> "If you're having trouble with a unix command, type in "man <command>" and it'll be mansplained to you!"
+-- David Ma, *Introduction to Linux and HPC* class, Jun 26, 2016

 Both man and info can exited with `q` for quit.